Muhammad-Javad/JCalender/README.md

 ## Installation

-Add Jitpack to your project build.gralde file.
+Step 1.
+Add the JitPack repository to your build file.
+Add it in your root build.gradle at the end of repositories:
 ```groovy
 allprojects {
    repositories {